tabenius/build-a-saas-with-next-js-supabase-stripe-and-sequin/README.md

 For your frontend, this application will be using Next.js and Tailwind CSS.
 You will learn how to maneuver around an app and build a strong static pricing page.

-For your backend AND authentication, we will make use of Supabase.
+For your backend AND authentication, we will make use of Supabase and Sequin.

 Supabase is open source and is all of the backend services that you will need to build your site.
 It includes a dedicated and scalable Postgres database and user management with Row Level Security!

+Sequin will sync all your Stripe data directly to your Supabase database.
+Sequin will handle all the webhooks and API calls so you can work with your Stripe data natively in Supabase.

-For payments, you will be using Stripe.
+Lastly, for payments, you will be using Stripe.
 It will be an individual payment checkout system that will create and update users' subscriptions.

-Lastly, you'll sync all your Stripe data directly to your Supabase database using Sequin.
-Simplifying your architecture by allowing you to dirrectly query your database for Stripe data and skip all the webhooks.

 Jon & Eric will take you through all of this and more in ~~just 1 hour and 10 minutes~~ 50 minutes!

 ## 🔁 Why Remix?

 Sequin and Supabase fit together.
-More and more developers are starting to use Sequin to sync their API data into Supabase so they can build faster.
-Instead of setting up webhooks, wrangling the API params, and gluing together to keep data up to date - you can just use Supabase to query their Stripe data dirrectly.
+We are seeing more and more developers using Sequin to sync their API data into Supabase so they can build faster.
+Instead of setting up webhooks, wrangling API params, and gluing together functions to keep data up to date - you can just use  Sequin.

 Yes, we could have written a completely new tutorial.
-But Jon's tutorial is amazing.
-We thought we could build off the foundation set by Jon to show more developers how Sequin fits in.
+But this tutorial is amazing.
+Building off the foundation set by Jon allows us to show more developers how Sequin fits in.
 And because this is a fork, you can compare the approach of building with and without Sequin.

 You'll find that with Sequin you don't need to build as much.